ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * 'get_creds'.
 That is, not supporting this parameter would yield the inconvenient and undesirable behavior where: i) the Client does not ask for the other group members' authentication credentials upon joining the group (see {{ssec-key-distribution-exchange}}); and ii) later on as a group member, the Client only retrieves the authentication credentials of all group members (see {{sec-key-retrieval-all}}).

-A Client MAY support the following optional parameters.
-Application profiles of this specification MAY define that Clients must or should support these parameters instead (OPT15).

-* 'error', 'error_description'.

 The following conditional parameters are relevant only if specific conditions hold.
 It is REQUIRED of application profiles of this specification to define whether Clients must, should, or may support these parameters, and under which circumstances (REQ30).

 * 'client_cred' and 'client_cred_verify'.
 These parameters are relevant for a Client that has an authentication credential to use in a joined group.